What is Obesity?

 Obesity, as defined by having too much body fat, is a chronic disease that is spreading worldwide and needs serious attention.
 Canada is one of the top countries with obesity and co-morbidities problem.
-A recent study of unhealthiest countries in the world ranked Canada as the 14th country on the list for its 30% obesity rate (BMI of 30 or more).
+A recent study of unhealthiest countries in the world ranked Canada as the 14th country on the list.
+It has 30% obesity rate (body mass index BMI of 30 or more).

 Gastric Sleeve to Treat Obesity

 Vertical Sleeve Gastrectomy (Gastric Sleeve), is one of the most effective weight loss surgery for people dealing with obesity.
 With the advancement of medical technology, Gastric Sleeve is now accomplished laparoscopically.
 It is performed either with 4 to 5 small incisions of ¼ to ½ inch on the stomach or a single incision about 1 inch at the belly button.

 During Gastric Sleeve Surgery, part of the stomach is removed and a new tube shape is created to restrict the amount of food.
 A good portion of the hunger hormones, called Ghrelin, is also removed that helps individuals not get as hungry.
 Surgery typically takes an hour and patients stay in the hospital for approximately one or two days.

 The surgery helps with comorbidities associated with obesity, these can be:

 - Sleep apnea

 This surgery is irreversible and is successful when the patient changes their eating habits and commit lifelong to becoming healthy.